tekd/ga-worksheet/GA-worksheet.md

 2. What is a Navigation Bar?
 Navigation bar is just a list of link.
-3. What tag do we use to make a navigation bar? <      >
+3. What tag do we use to make a navigation bar? <nav>

 4.  <ul> Stands for unordered list
     <li> Stands for list items